 We handle your feedback very discreetly so please be open and honest about your likes and dislikes.

 Are all your employees bonded, insured, drug tested, and subjected to intensive background investigations and annual rechecks?

 It is important to also note that not all home care providers use caregivers that are employees of the company.
-They will utilize 1099 workers for caregiving which means they are not actually employees of the company.
-They may say that all of their employees are subject to background investigations omitting the fact that the people coming into your home to provide care are not in fact employees and therefore not subject to all of the above.
+Some utilize 1099 workers for caregiving which means they are not actually employees of the company.
+They may say that all of their employees are subject to background investigations omitting the fact that the people coming into your home to provide care are not.

-What are the risks of hiring someone directly to provide my care, instead of an in home care provider like Comfort Keepers?
+What are the risks of hiring someone directly to provide my care?

 When someone is providing care in your home, you are their employer.
 Most families assume that the caregiver is in business for themselves but the law is clear.
 Unless they give you a company name with its own tax i.d. number, you are their employer.
 This means you are responsible for paying all the federal, state, and local employer taxes due on them and for withholding and submitting to the proper taxing authorities the employee’s portion of the payroll taxes due.
 It also means that you are responsible for purchasing Workers Compensation Insurance Policy for that employee.
 Again, most families assume that their homeowners insurance will cover any injury to that caregiver that might occur.
 However, since they are a paid employee or working for their own company, they will not be covered under your homeowner’s insurance.
 Workers Compensation claims can be very expensive.
 It is not usual for claims to run in the neighborhood of $150,000 for a back or shoulder injury not including lost wages or the chance of permanent disability.
 Know your responsibilities and protect yourself.